TN 97 (08-24)

 4. d.

 Analysis - In order for an asset to be a resource for SSI, the individual must have an ownership interest in the asset.
-Since the individual in the above situation does not own the ceremonial items, they are not his resources.
+Since the individual in the above situation does not own the ceremonial items, they are not their resources.

 2. Court Order Restricts Access